ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/deploy.md

 ```
 In this workflow, you build the Docker container for Arm64 architecture and push the container image to DockerHub.

 Before you run this workflow, you need your Docker Hub username and a Personal Access Token (PAT).
 This enables you to automate the login to your Docker Hub account.
+These credentials are passed to the workflow as secrets.

 To save your secrets, click on the Settings tab in your new GitHub repository.
 Expand the Secrets and variables on the left side and click Actions.